strangiato/pipenv-s2i-example/README.md

 Just like the `requirements.txt`, the `Pipfile` is able to capture which packages we wish to install, but `pipenv` is able to automatically update it as we install packages.
 It also captures some other useful information, such as the Python version we are using, and information on the Pypi repository URL.
 Additionally it has a section for `dev-packages` which we didn't have for our `requirements.txt` file at all.
 If you wish to use an automatic code formatter in your project like `black` you can simply run `pipenv install --dev black`.
 This allows you to track what packages you are using for development and keep them seperate from your application requirements that are needed for deploying your final application.

 `pipenv` creates another file while install applications though called `Pipfile.lock`.
 The lock file handles pinning the versions of all of the packages you have installed and their dependencies.
 This allows you to reinstall the exact same version of all components even if newer versions of those packages have come out since then.
-If you need to rebuild your container several months down the line running `pipenv install` will install the exact package versions specified in the lock file, ensuring that changes in dependencies won't accidently break your application. `Pipfile` and `Pipfile.lock` are intended to be checked into source control so don't be intimidated by the fact that `Pipfile.lock` is automiticlly generated.
+If you need to rebuild your container several months down the line running `pipenv install --deploy` will install the exact package versions specified in the lock file, ensuring that changes in dependencies won't accidently break your application. `Pipfile` and `Pipfile.lock` are intended to be checked into source control so don't be intimidated by the fact that `Pipfile.lock` is automiticlly generated.

 Another mistake that new Python developers often make is attempting to work from their global user Python environment.
 As mentioned in the issues with `pip`, this can cause depedency confusion in your current project as well as potentially break another project that requires a specific package version.
 The solution here is to utilize virtual environments.